First Time User? Enroll now.

 COVID-19: Vaccine information, visitor restrictions, testing, treatment, and additional resources

 Home > Health Library > Anesthesia: Health Risks

-Be sure to tell the specialist if you are pregnant, if you smoke, or if you have alcohol or drug problems.
-Also let him or her know if you or a family member have had past problems with anesthesia.
+Tell the specialist if you are pregnant or if you smoke, drink alcohol, or use drugs.
+Also tell them if you or a family member has had past problems with anesthesia.

-Prepare a list of all medicines that you take on a regular basis or have taken recently, including the dose.
-Be sure to include prescription and over-the-counter medicines, vitamins, and/or herbal products.
+Make a list of all medicines that you take on a regular basis or have taken recently, including the dosage.
+Be sure to include prescription and over-the-counter medicines, vitamins, and herbal products.

 Some medical problems may increase your risk of complications when you are receiving anesthesia.
 These include:

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineJohn M. Freedman MD - Anesthesiology

 Current as of: June 23, 2021

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & John M. Freedman MD - Anesthesiology